The Sandmen: Reunion and revival

 Release of the compilation album Beauties and Beasts in 2003 was an occasion for reuniting, but without guitar player Sam Mitchell, who had been struck by illness.

-The band now consisted of : Allan Vegenfeldt, Ole Wennike, Michael Rasmussen and Stefan Moulvad.
+The band now consisted of : Allan Vegenfeldt, Ole Wennike, Michael Illo Rasmussen and Stefan Moulvad.

-On June 15, 2006 Sam Mitchell died 56 years old.
+On 15 June 2006 Sam Mitchell died at the age of 56.

 In 2006, White Trash Red Front became their highest charting album and a first album after a break for a full decade.
 The ballad "Wouldn't Mind at All" became a radio hit.
 Influences included pop, garage rock and psychedelic / improvisational rock.

 In May 2008, the band recorded in Gothenburg the critically acclaimed album Shine.
 The band toured until mid-2009, when members decided to take time off for personal projects.
-In 2011, bassist Ole Wennike said he did not want to continue in The Sandmen.
-Allan Vegenfeldt, Michael Illo Rasmussen and Stefan Moulvad decided to continue cooperation.
-Bassist Jens Hein and keyboard player Palle Hjorth were added subsequently for live gigs and were part of the most recent release, the 2014 album Den bedste dag.
+In 2011, bassist Ole Wennike left the band for unknown reasons.
+Allan Vegenfeldt, Michael Illo Rasmussen and Stefan Moulvad decided to continue the cooperation.
+Bass player Jens Hein and keyboard player Palle Hjorth were added subsequently for live gigs and were part of the release, the 2014 album Den bedste dag.